Swim Meet Terms

 Seeding: The method used to determine a swimmer’s heat and lane assignments for a meet.

 In our dual meets, we pre-seed our meet the day before based on submitted entry times.
-We use “fastest to slowest seeding” where the first heat of an event has the fastest swimmers and the first heat has the fastest swimmer from each team in the center two lanes.
-Points are earned for a team from the swims in the first heat is the only.
+We use “slowest to fastest seeding” where the last heat of an event has the fastest swimmers with the fastest swimmer from each team in the center two lanes.
+Points are earned for a team from fast swims of an event regardless of heat swum.

 In invitationals and County, they deck seed after check-in has closed.
 “Circle seeding” is used where the fastest three swimmers are placed in the center lane of the last three heats, the next fastest swimmers are in the next lane out and and so on.
 In circle seeding, the last heat has the fastest swimmer in the middle lane.
 Unless there are finals, the tops swims from all heats can score points.